acheamponge/The_Big_3/README.md

 <img src="https://github.com/acheamponge/The_Big_3/blob/master/Images/2.jpeg" align="middle">

-A Natural Language Processing project for focused on YMCMB roster with Drake, Lil Wayne and Nicki Minaj as the big 3.
+A Natural Language Processing project focused on the lyircs of YMCMB roster with Drake, Lil Wayne and Nicki Minaj as the big 3.

 ### - Technologies Used
 - Jupyter Notebook